RAF Tarrant Rushton

 Royal Air Force Tarrant Rushton or more simply RAF Tarrant Rushton is a former Royal Air Force station near the village of Tarrant Rushton east of Blandford Forum in Dorset, England from 1943 to 1947.

-It was used for glider operations during World War II and later revived for civilian operations.
+It was used for glider operations during the Second World War and later revived for civilian operations.
 It is currently disused, though some buildings survive.
 Today it serves as a visual reference point (VRP) for VFR flights, in particular NW departures from Bournemouth Airport.